mozmeao/infra/apps/snippets/README.md

 3. [Create an ELB](https://github.com/mozmar/infra/tree/master/elbs) for the app in the new region.

+> Note: if the application is reinstalled via Deis Workflow, the snippets ELB **must** be recreated as the port #'s have changed.

 ### How to apply Terraform in a given region

 ```shell